irmen/cx16shell/README.md

 ## Todo

-- fix the viewer screen mode on exit, should be the same as it was before
 - expose {set_text}color routine + expose iso_to_lower_petscii  in shell jump table?
 - add bunch of escape chars to echo command to print the shell's txt/highlight colors (maybe also any arbitrary color?)
 - load .sh scripts in a ram bank instead of golden ram to avoid program corruption when script > 1KB